SumoLogic/sumologic-otel-collector/pkg/processor/sourceprocessor/README.md

       <attribute_key_1>: <attribute_value_regex_1>
       <attribute_key_2>: <attribute_value_regex_2>

-    # Prefix which allows to find given annotation; it is used for including/excluding pods, among other attributes.
+    # Prefix which allows to find given pod annotation among other attributes.
+    # It is used for including/excluding pods from collection or to set sourceCategory, sourceHost, and sourceName
     # default: "k8s.pod.annotation."
     annotation_prefix: <annotation_prefix>

+    # Prefix which allows to find given namespace annotation among other attributes.
+    # It is used for including/excluding namespace from collection or to set sourceCategory, sourceHost, and sourceName
+    # default: "k8s.namespace.annotation."
+    namespace_annotation_prefix: <namespace_annotation_prefix>

     # Name of the attribute that contains the full name of the pod.
     # default: "k8s.pod.name"